Job Task Management

 run_immediately | boolean | Whether to attempt immediate task assignment after creation.
 Defaults to true. |

 job_id | string | Target job ID.
-If omitted, uses the current task's job ID (fetched once and cached). |
+If omitted, uses the current task's job ID (fetched once and cached).
+When targeting a different job, the parent task's owner must own or have shared_edit access to it, and the target job must have allow_sub_tasks enabled. |

 Returns